fleschutz/PowerShell/Docs/list-branches.md

 ## list-branches.ps1 - Lists all branches in a Git repository

-This script lists all branches in a Git repository.
+This PowerShell script lists all branches in a Git repository.

 ## Parameters
 ```powershell